zavolanlab/TECtool/README.md

 For users that do not want to use conda, but have a python installation (3.4 and above).

-Create a virtual environment with venv named envTECtool
+Create a virtual environment with venv named envTECtool.
 ```
 python3 -m venv envTECtool
 ```

+**Note:** Normally venv (https://docs.python.org/3/library/venv.html) should be pre-installed in Python 3.
+Some distributions separate it to a different package, such as python3-venv on Ubuntu/Debian, so users need to additionally installed it before running the **previous** command.

 Activate the virtual environment
 ```